Agent-G-Developments/Common-Objects/README.md

 ## Global Configuration Variable (Prerequisite For the Component Library)

-To save time developing PowerApps I have created this pfx which I save into all of my Apps.
+To save time developing Power Apps I have created this pfx which I save into all of my Apps.
 It allows me to easily reference common information anywhere from my apps but also passes information to all of my Common Objects such as the colour theme to use or the font size to be used.
 To use this code in a PowerApp simply navigate to ***App*** option the ***Screens*** menu and paste the below code in the ***OnStart*** property.
 The first four values should be updated as appropriately for your app however the others should remain as they are.

 ```